turingschool/front-end-curriculum/projects/module-2/refactor-tractor-1day-turdle.md

 *NOTE: Don't POST yet!
 At this point, this data does not need to persist between page refreshes.
 The data only needs to exist within each user session.
 Meaning, if the user closes the page or refreshes the page, it is totally fine that the data will be lost.

 ## Iteration 4 - POST Game Stats (spicy)
 Now let's impletment a POST so that the game stats persist even when the application is closed or refreshed.
 Update the codebase so that you are POSTing the game stats and then GETting the stats from the server.
 You should be able to refresh the app and see the stats persist.
 [You'll use the same backend repo as iteration 2.](https://github.com/turingschool-examples/turdle-api){:target='blank'} Follow the instructions closely in the README.

+HINT: You should POST the stats when the game is over (win or lose) and you should GET the game stats when the user clicks on the `stats` button in the nav bar.

 If you need a refresher on POSTing, review [the POST lesson](https://frontend.turing.edu/lessons/module-2/network-requests-posts.html){:target='blank'}!